 The responsibilities of the Ministry require the development of scientific knowledge.
 Science at the Dorset Environmental Science Centre (DESC) focuses on the water quality and the health of Ontario’s inland waters.
-Focused monitoring and investigations are an essential part of the information needed to support the protection, conservation, and restoration of these ecosystems.
-This work improves our understanding of the state of the environment and ability to predict changes.
+Focused long-term and large-scale monitoring for trends and changes as well as site-specific investigations are an essential part of the information needed to support the protection, conservation, and restoration of these ecosystems.
+This work improves our understanding of the state of the environment and our ability to model and predict changes.
 This knowledge is a critical input to subsequent evidence-based policy-making.

 To understand water quality issues across large areas of the province, DESC operates or supports three lake monitoring programs.
 The Lake Partner Program (LPP) in partnership with the Federation of Ontario Cottage Associations, Broad Scale Monitoring (BSM) in partnership with the Ministry of Natural Resources and Forestry and the Ontario Benthic Biomonitoring Network (OBBN).
 These programs exist to understand the importance of change at a provincial scale - so we can understand where stressors occur and when they change, how they relate, what it means, and what actions to take.

 DESC's core long-term monitoring looks at the physics, chemistry, and biology of Ontario's inland waters - assessing how changes in the watershed can affect the inputs to streams and lakes, which in turn can affect the animals that live there.
 Observations here happen at a far higher frequency, from bi-annual to weekly trips to our ‘A’/‘B’ lakes and our ‘A’ streams.
 In so doing, we incorporate all aspects of the ecosystem to understand ‘why’ we see the things we are seeing which also informs what actions to take.